nathanielvarona/pritunl-client-github-action/README.md

 ### Minimum Working Configuration

-For a basic working configuration, you need to set the profile file and the action automatically starts a connection.
-Here's an example:
+Start a VPN connection with just two lines of code!
+Set the `profile-file` and let the action handle the rest.

 ```yml
 - name: Setup Pritunl Profile and Start VPN Connection